viniciusvasti/my-personal-website/posts/awesome-backend-part4-rest-api-modeling.md

       }
   }
   ```
-  Obviously this is not ok for real life, because it's easy to set fake products prices.
+  This is not ok for real life, because it's easy to set fake product prices.
 - **Success Response Status:** 201
 - **Response body:**
   ```json